ToolJet/ToolJet/docs/docs/app-builder/walkthrough/create-queries.md

 **Transformations**: After fetching data, you might want to format it (e.g., filtering out unnecessary fields or converting data types).
 ToolJet allows using JavaScript or Python for these transformations.

 **Event Handling**: Link queries with application events for dynamic interactions.
+For example, in the *updateRequest* query, you can set up an event to automatically run the *getAllRequests* query right after *updateRequest*.
+This ensures that the application retrieves and displays the updated data in the relevant components.

 ## Advanced Settings and Debugging